 The Earth solidified in about one-half billion years on its surface, creating a crust that allowed water to form oceans.
 The pristine Earth is thought of as forming about one AU from the Sun instead of the proposed orbit of about 2.7 AU in a cooler location between Mars and Jupiter.
 The T-Tauri phase of the proto-sun radiating at a surrounding radius of 1.5 AU to a temperature of about 1500° F. would have boiled the water off the surface into outer space.
 This is why consensus science is concerned about how Earth received its water, hoping that icy comets would bring the water later, but comets were determined to be mostly dry and rocky.
 The ocean that formed when Earth was at 2.7 AU contributed to a very early thicker and harder outer crust.
 The water vapor could create a liquid ocean because the atmospheric pressure, due to principally CO2 was sufficiently high enough.

 The dating of the earliest water is about 4.4 billion years ago (bya) after Earth’s birth at 4.6 bya.
 The dating of earliest life is about 3.9 bya that is closely aligned with the dating of the Late Heavy Bombardment (LHB) of meteorites striking Earth.
 The earliest oxygen is dated at around 3.5 bya.
 The proposed impactor struck Earth between 4.1 and 3.9 bya causing the first mega-continent.
-The impactor brought collisional debris to its new orbit that either fell back to Earth or was swept up by the Moon.
+The Earth brought collisional debris to its new orbit that either fell back to Earth or was swept up by the Moon.
 Only when the LHB almost ceased and the newly formed crust, atmosphere, and ocean emerged could the earliest life begin.
 Before the great impact at 2.7 AU from the Sun, Earth had already formed its first crust, atmosphere, and possibly an ocean.
 The above dating agrees with the proposed hypothesis except life began after the LHB ceased on Earth.

 A second atmosphere formed 3.9 billion years ago (bya) as the crust further cooled allowing more water vapor from the impact to percolate to the surface and condense, thereby adding to the ocean waters.
 Volcanoes kept spewing water vapor, CO2, and SO2 with lessened NH3 and methane.
 More than likely, these lighter volatiles were already differentiated well during a span of the first 500 million years.
 More of these gaseous compounds would come from the icy rogue planet that struck and penetrated the Earth about 4.1 to 3.9 bya.
-The Earth would then have a second differentiation.
+The Earth would then have a second differentiation via volcanism and major rifts in the original crust.

 The atmosphere created pressure without which liquid water could not exist.
-This atmosphere also protected the first living organisms from harmful solar ultraviolet rays and helped to warm the surface making temperatures habitable.
+This atmosphere together with the oceans protected the first living organisms from harmful solar ultraviolet rays and helped to warm the surface making temperatures habitable.

 Earth’s second atmosphere from volcanic outgassing is composed mostly of CO2, N2, and methane.
-However, the new hypothesis contends that the icy impactor that penetrated the existing crust brought more of the lighter gases which would both bubble to the surface of the impact crater or get trapped under the first pristine crust.
+However, the new hypothesis contends that the icy impactor that penetrated the existing crust brought more of the lighter gases which would both bubble to the surface of the impact crater or get trapped under the original crust.